central-north

 Drive: 120 km | appr.
 3.5 -4 hours.

 From the lush and fertile grounds of Mount Meru, you'll descend to Samburu, with an utterly different landscape and feel.
-This semi-desert, wildly beautiful and mountainous region is home to the Samburu people.
-These are traditional, pastoral communities that live under harsh conditions.
+This semi-desert is home to the Samburu people.
+These are traditional pastoral communities that live under harsh conditions.
 The lifeblood of the region is the Ewaso Nyiro River.
-If you don't feel like going on game drives, it's still interesting to visit this area, for its different landscapes and cultural experience.
-We recommend visiting a local community.
+If you don't feel like going on game drives, visiting this area is still interesting for its different landscapes and cultural experiences.

-The protected area consists of three compact National Reserves and Parks: Samburu, Buffalo Springs and Shaba.
-There is not much wildlife in Shaba, you'll go there for the landscapes, walking trail to Lava and hot springs, and the wilderness feel.
+The protected area comprises of three compact National Reserves and Parks: Samburu, Buffalo Springs and Shaba.
+There is not much wildlife in Shaba; you'll go there for the landscapes, the walking trail to Lava and hot springs, and the wilderness feel.
 Game driving is best in Samburu.
-Of the Big Five, only the Rhino is absent.
-There are big herds of elephants and leopards sightings can be rewarding with some habituated individuals.
-Interesting northern Kenya specials are the Beisa oryx, lesser kudu, reticulated giraffe, Grevy's zebra and the gerenuk.

 Start: Archers Post (Samburu)